-Alex went out to enjoy his regular ride on the local bike path, but he had no idea that on this occasion he would return a quadriplegic.
+Alex went out to enjoy his regular bike ride on the local bike path, but he had no idea he would encounter a bike accident and return a quadriplegic.

 As cyclist Alex unexpectedly encountered some debris that had washed onto the bike path during recent rainfall, he collided with another rider who had crossed the path to avoid the rubble.
 The other rider was left uninjured, but Alex suffered serious spinal injuries that have resulted in lifelong disability.

 The bike accident happened due to the poor maintenance of the bike path.
 There was overgrown vegetation at the side of the path so this, coupled with a bend, meant that neither cyclist saw the debris or each other until it was too late.
 The riders simply didn't have time to take evasive action.
 We can assume that if the vegetation had been maintained and kept back from the side of the path, as was required for greater visibility, the accident would not have occurred.

 Who is responsible for bike path upkeep?

 The upkeep of public shared bike paths can be the responsibility of one of several parties, usually a government body such as a local council and the Department of Environment and Primary Industries.
 However, it can be difficult to apportion fault when an incident occurs because there are expectations of responsibility placed on both the relevant body and the cyclist.